remykarem/remykarem.github.io/books-src/system-design-book/src/patterns/event-driven-architecture.md

 * Asynchronous; non-blocking
 * Stateless
 * Webhooks — The server fires an HTTP event to all registered endpoints of the consumer
+* Often employs pub/sub model where multiple components can react to a single event

 ~~~admonish note title="Blocking"
 Flow of execution is blocked waiting for another process to complete